 - 1. Endorsing the "Order for Transcript." - a.
 First, decide if you want prepayment.
 If you aren't going to request prepayment, go to (b) below.
-If you do request prepayment, do not sign the endorsement yet, but send the appellant's attorney a letter requesting prepayment, with a copy to the Supreme Court clerk.
+If you do request prepayment, do not sign the endorsement yet, but email the appellant's attorney requesting prepayment and cc the Supreme Court clerk.
 The appellant has 10 days in which to send you the prepayment.
 If you request prepayment, your 45 days in which to complete the transcript starts the day you receive the prepayment.
 Otherwise your 45 days begins the day you sign the endorsement. - b.
 Fill in your name and the date on which you received the Order for Transcript (or prepayment, if requested).
 If that date is more than two or three days after the date on which the attorney made the order, indicate on the endorsement why there is such a time difference; for example, vacation, illness, stuck in a lengthy trial away from usual station and unable to check mail, requested prepayment, etc. - c.
 Fill in your estimated date of completion.
 You have 45 days in which to complete the transcript.
 If you have already transcribed and delivered the transcript, simply indicate "already completed" and the date you filed it. - d.
 Sign and date the endorsement. - e.
-Make copies/scans of the original endorsed order.
-Mail the signed original (or scan it and send by email) to the Supreme Court clerk; send one copy to the trial clerk (the clerk of the county in which the case is filed); and send one copy to the ordering attorney for counsel's file.
-[There is no need to keep the endorsement once the transcript is filed.] - Prepare the transcript according to the SDCL guidelines in Form 3 in the Appendix of Forms (see Section 19.6).
-Paper transcripts are no longer filed (unless you are the rare reporter who still has not gone to computerized transcription).
+Email the endorsed Order for Transcript to the ordering attorney.
+When the Supreme Court five-digit appeal number is available, efile the order through File & Serve under that number.
+If the defendant is indigent, attach a copy of the endorsed Order for Transcript to the county voucher for payment. - Prepare the transcript according to the SDCL guidelines in Form 3 in the Appendix of Forms (see Section 19.6).
 To sign the transcript, simply put /s/ followed by your typewritten name in the signature line of the certificate.
 Prepare the transcript to be filed in regular-size pages, not mini/condensed. - 3.
-When the transcript is completed, e-file the transcript with the trial clerk of court.
-File a regular-size transcript with an attached word index.
-Use PDF format if at all possible, ASCII format if you cannot make a PDF file.
-File a paper transcript only as a last resort, because the clerk will have to scan it in to Odyssey and scanned transcripts cannot be word-searched.
-If the transcript was completed before you received the transcript order, you should still send a PDF of the transcript to the SCClerkBriefs email listed in 4 below. - a.
-Page 26 of the Odyssey for Court Reporters manual (version online as of November 2017; word search Transcript) says files should be named like this:
+When the transcript is completed, efile a regular-size transcript with an attached word index.
+Use PDF format.
+Page 3 of the eFiling for Court Reporters and Court Recorders manual notes how files need to be named.